etay1/JS-Playground/README.md

-Just a playground to get use to javascript capabilites
+Just a playground to get used to javascript capabilities.